GitHub logo

 Is GitHub down right now?

-What should I do if my system is impacted by a GitHub outage?
+What should I do if GitHub is not working?

-If GitHub is down, report the issue above to inform the community, check the incident timeline for resolution updates from the GitHub team, and activate any graceful degradation your application supports while waiting for recovery.
+First confirm it is really GitHub: the component list on this page shows whether your failure matches a known outage.
+If it does, report the issue to inform the community, follow the incident timeline for updates from the GitHub team, and enable any graceful degradation your application supports until GitHub recovers.

 How do I check GitHub uptime history?

 PulsAPI tracks GitHub uptime over 30, 60, and 90-day rolling windows.
-The 30-day uptime metric is shown in the sidebar on this page.
-Sign up for a free account to access the full 90-day SLA history and incident timeline.
+The current 30-day uptime is 98.93%.
+A free PulsAPI account unlocks the full 90-day SLA history and incident timeline for GitHub.

 How fast does PulsAPI detect GitHub outages?

-PulsAPI polls the GitHub official status page every 60 seconds and delivers alerts to Slack, Discord, Microsoft Teams, PagerDuty, or email in under 4 seconds from detection — faster than most engineers check manually.
+PulsAPI polls the official GitHub status page every 60 seconds and delivers alerts to Slack, Discord, Microsoft Teams, PagerDuty, or email in under 4 seconds from detection, usually before most teams notice the outage themselves.

 Can I get alerts when GitHub goes down?

 Yes.
-Sign up for PulsAPI and subscribe to GitHub.
-You'll receive instant alerts via email (free), or Slack, Discord, Microsoft Teams, PagerDuty, and webhooks on paid plans — whenever GitHub status changes.
+Create a PulsAPI account and subscribe to GitHub.
+You will get an instant alert by email on the free Starter plan, or via Slack, Discord, Microsoft Teams, PagerDuty, and webhooks on paid plans, whenever GitHub status changes.

 How do I report a GitHub issue to the community?

-Click the "Report an issue" button at the top of this page.
-Select the issue type, severity, and optionally your region and a note.
-Community reports are anonymous and help other engineers detect outages before the official status page updates — which typically lags real incidents by 10 to 20 minutes.
+Click "Report an issue" at the top of this page, pick the issue type and severity, and optionally add your region and a short note.
+Reports are anonymous and help other engineers spot GitHub outages early, since official status pages typically lag real incidents by 10 to 20 minutes.

 Is there a free way to monitor GitHub?

 Yes.
-PulsAPI's Starter plan includes up to 10 monitored services with email alerts and a 15-day free trial — no credit card required.
-You can monitor GitHub alongside up to 9 other services for free.
-Sign up at pulsapi.com/signup to get started.
+PulsAPI's Starter plan includes up to 10 monitored services with email alerts, and the 30-day free trial requires no credit card.
+You can monitor GitHub alongside up to 9 other services for free at pulsapi.com/signup.

 Active incidents0